StudySteno/StudySteno-Plover-Contractions/README.md

 > `EU*LD` I'd (because `*EUD` maps to "Idaho")
 > `AOEUD` I had (because EUD maps to id and just don't get me started whinging on all the variations of I.D.
 ID id ...)
 > `AO*EUD` I’d

+## Double contractions

+Fortunately, there are very few double contractions - that is, a root word with two contractions.
+They work essentially the same as all other contractions, except you are "tucking" two right-hand endings, and the non-contracted phrase is three words.

+`KOU` could
+`-PBT` not
+`-F` have
+`KOUFPBT` could not have
+`KO*UFPBT` couldn't've

 # HOW TO INSTALL
 Simply download _contractions.json_ file, then add it to your Plover dictionaries by clicking the big, round green + button at the bottom of the main screen.
 By clicking and dragging, move _contractions.json_ so that it is **higher** priority then _main.json_ and _commands.json_ dictionaries, but either below or above your _user.json_ dictionary file in priority, depending on your preference.